PhD in Learning Sciences

 Please submit a personal statement describing your relevant past experiences and goals for pursuing doctoral study in the learning sciences, in a focused essay (no more than 800 words).

-For a doctoral program, your personal statement serves to describe the research you hope to do and explain why you think the Adelphi University program is a good place for you to do it.
-Of course, any ideas you discuss here will likely change as you progress through the program; however, stating your ideas here helps us see what kinds of projects interest you and how they fit with the work we do here.
+For a doctoral program, your personal statement serves to describe the research you hope to do and explain why you think the Adelphi University learning sciences program is a good place for you to do it.
+Of course, any ideas you discuss here will likely change as you progress through the program; however, stating your ideas helps us see what kinds of projects interest you and how they fit with the work we do here.

 In your statement, you may choose to reflect on some of these questions: